-In this article, we’ll explore the basics of hosting and discuss the four main types including shared, virtual private servers (VPS), dedicated servers and cloud hosting.
+Below we explore the basics of hosting and discuss the four main types, including shared, virtual private servers (VPS), dedicated servers, and cloud hosting.

 It is possible to host a website on an average home or office computer, but it’s not for the faint-hearted, and we wouldn’t recommend it.

-Domain names are separate to web hosting, but they usually go hand in hand.
-A domain name points to the web hosting when someone types it in their web browser, which is what makes users see your website.
+Domain names are separate from web hosting, but they usually go hand in hand.
+A domain name points to the web hosting when someone types it in their web browser, making users see your website.
 You can even have your domain with one company and web hosting with another.

-As the name suggests, with shared web hosting, you’re buying a small share of a web server that is set-up to host many websites.
-It’s usually the most cost-effective solution as the cost of the hardware is being spread across many customers.
-The web server will probably have been configured in a generic way to work with most website types.
+As the name suggests, with shared web hosting, you’re buying a small share of a web server set up to host many websites.
+It’s usually the most cost-effective solution as the hardware cost is being spread across many customers.
+In addition, the webserver will probably have been configured in a generic way to work with most website types.
 You’ll have limited control over the configuration, and its ease of use makes it an attractive option to those with limited technical knowledge.
 However, while it’s a cheaper option because it’s a shared resource, shared web hosting tends to be slower than higher-priced alternatives.

 A virtual private server or VPS is a cost-effective middle ground between shared hosting and a dedicated server.
 Like shared hosting, you’re paying for a share of a larger web server.
 Only this time, you’re getting an isolated ‘virtual’ instance of a server – this means, as the owner, you’ll have more control over the configuration but at a fraction of the cost of buying the physical hardware.